heterodb/pg-strom/man/install.md

     - GPU Direct SQL Execution needs SSD devices which support NVMe specification, and to be installed under the same PCIe Root Complex where GPU is located on.
 - **GPU Device**
     - PG-Strom requires at least one GPU device on the system, which is supported by CUDA Toolkit, has computing capability 6.0 (Pascal generation) or later;
-    - [note001:GPU Availability Matrix](https://github.com/heterodb/pg-strom/wiki/001:-GPU-Availability-Matrix) shows more detailed information.
-Check this list for the support status of GPU Direct SQL Execution.
+    - Please check at [002: HW Validation List - List of supported GPU models](https://github.com/heterodb/pg-strom/wiki/002:-HW-Validation-List#list-of-supported-gpu-models) for GPU selection.
 - **Operating System**
     - PG-Strom requires Linux operating system for x86_64 architecture, and its distribution supported by CUDA Toolkit.
 Our recommendation is Red Hat Enterprise Linux or CentOS version 8.x series.
     - GPU Direct SQL Execution (w/ HeteroDB driver) needs Red Hat Enterprise Linux or CentOS version 7.3/8.0 or newer.